beginning of content

 How is congenital heart disease diagnosed?

-Heart defects in a baby are usually diagnosed during pregnancy or soon after birth.
-Your doctor will examine you and may order a range of heart tests.
+Heart problems in babies are usually diagnosed during pregnancy or soon after birth.
+Your doctor will examine your baby and may refer you for a range of heart tests, such as:

-Other tests may measure the oxygen in your blood.
-A test called a catheterisation can show if the blood vessels are too narrow or blocked.
+Other tests may measure the oxygen levels in your blood.
+A test called a cardiac catheterisation can show if the blood vessels are too narrow or blocked.

 How is congenital heart disease treated?

-Some heart defects can be fixed using cardiac catheterisation.
-This is when a thin tube is threaded through the heart.
-Tiny instruments are used to repair the problem.
+Some heart problems can be fixed during cardiac catheterisation.
+This is when a thin tube is threaded through the heart and tiny instruments are used to repair the problem.

 In more serious cases, heart surgery may be needed.
-If the defects are very serious, a heart transplant may be the only option.
-This is when the damaged heart is replaced with a healthy heart from someone who has died.
+If the condition is very serious, a heart transplant may be the best option.
+This involves replacing the heart with one donated by someone who has died.

-If you have congenital heart disease you may need to see heart specialist for the rest of your life.
+If you have congenital heart disease, you may need regular check-ups with a heart specialist for life.

 Who will look after my baby with congenital heart disease?